pdgilbert/LoRaGPS/README.md

 Raspian 10 (Buster Lite).

 It has a Ublox Neo-6M GPS on a no name board "GY-GPS6MV2" with VCC, RX, TX, and GND solder points.
-These are connected to Pi pins ... respectively.
+These are connected to Pi pins as follows.

 |  GPS   |Pi pin| Pi BCM |
 |:-------|:-----|:---------|